Ryan-WL/DSA4262/README.md

 1. Download the files directly in Assignment 1 separately, but ensure all the files are downloaded into the same folder to ensure smooth running of Jupyter file
 2. Run `Assignment 1.ipynb`

+## Assignment 2: Predictive modelling

+### How to run
+1. Download the "Assignment 2" jupyter file
+2. 2.
+Run `Assignment 2.ipynb`